Internet censorship circumvention: Alternate names and addresses

-Blockchain technology—a distributed data store for digital transactions—is an attempt to decentralize Internet namespaces beyond the control of any single entity.
+The Blockchain project Namecoin is an attempt to decentralize Internet namespaces beyond the control of any single entity.
 Decentralized namespaces enable domains to resist censorship.
-Discussion of the BitDNS project began in 2010 with a desire to achieve names that are decentralized, secure, and human readable.
+Discussion of the project began in 2010 with a desire to achieve names that are decentralized, secure, and human-readable.

 Mirrors, caches, and copies

 Certain online services allow users to access content that is blocked on the Internet through cached or mirrored copies: